BentoBoxWorld/docs/docs/addons/Challenges/index.md

     Please add it to the list [here](https://github.com/BentoBoxWorld/Challenges/issues).

 ??? question "How can I add a new challenge?"
-    The official way is to add challenge via Admin GUI.
+    The official way is to add challenge via Admin GUI or Template file.
+    Be aware, that template file is imported only after using proper icon in Admin GUI ("Import Template").
+The GUI will allow choosing which template you will want to import into gamemode.

     However, there is an option to edit exported database file.
-It can be done by exporting to file via: `/[admin_command] challenges defaults generate`.
-To import file you will need to remove all existing challenges.
-It can be done by clicking on TNT button in Admin GUI.
-After that you need to import your file via `/[admin_command] challenges defaults import`.
+It can be done by exporting to file via: `/[admin_command] challenges` and clicking on "Export Database" button.

+??? question "Can I enable challenges per island?
+So all island members has the same challenges?"
+    Yes, you can do it via addon config file: `store-island-data: true`

+??? question "Can I enable challenges per player?"
+    Yes, you can do it via addon config file: `store-island-data: false`

 ??? question "Reward commands are not working.
 Why?"
     Most likely reward commands are not working because of incorrect definition.
 The command does not require `/` symbol before it.

     If you want to call command from player perspective, you need to add `[SELF]` before command call, f.e. `[SELF] kill` will result in player calling `/kill` command.

+    It also could be caused by permissions. `[gamemode].command.challengeexempt` will prevent player to execute commands.
+Check if player does not have this permission.

 ??? question "How to add placeholders in reward commands?"
     Currently, addon do not support placeholders in reward commands.
 If that is necessary, you can request them in gitHub.